WEIGHT LOSS (OBESITY) SURGERY / GASTRIC BAND REMOVAL

 Mean estimated excess body weight loss and complications:

 At 2 years: approximately 66% of excess body weight lost

 - Marginal Ulcers at the site of anastomosis (“ attachment ”) of the intestine to the stomach

 - Stomal stenosis (“ narrowing ” ) at the stomach outlet, resulting in nausea and vomiting

 - Stomach staple line disruption resulting in the ability to consume large volumes of food

-- “ Dumping Syndrome ” wherein consumption of food (especially carbohydrates) results in nausea, vomiting, diarrhoea, abdominal pain, flushing, rapid heart beats.
+- “ Dumping Syndrome ” wherein consumption of food (especially carbohydrates) results in nausea, vomiting, diarrhea, abdominal pain, flushing, rapid heartbeats.

 Nutritional Deficiencies from Roux-en-Y Gastric Bypass: